-- (a) variants to programmes and modules are defined as: changes to an existing programme or modules which do not affect the design or delivery of the parent programme or module but which offer the parent programme in a new mode or at a new location; - (b) modifications to programmes and modules may be major or minor and are defined as changes that affect the design and delivery of the parent programme or module as originally approved. - 4.
+- 2. These procedures apply to modifications to programmes and modules approved by the University and also to those programmes which the University is validated or accredited to deliver by an external awarding body. - 3.
+Definitions: - (a) variants to programmes and modules are defined as: changes to an existing programme or modules which do not affect the design or delivery of the parent programme or module but which offer the parent programme in a new mode or at a new location; - (b) modifications to programmes and modules may be major or minor and are defined as changes that affect the design and delivery of the parent programme or module as originally approved. - 4.
 The procedures have three objectives: - (a) to distinguish between creating variants to existing programme and module and that of modifying existing programmes and modules; and - (b) to encourage academic staff to take a continuous and evolutionary approach to programme development by facilitating a quick and simple way of deploying and delivering existing programmes in new locations and in new mode, and making changes to approved programmes and modules; and - (c) to ensure that those changes receive due approval, are recorded, and are introduced appropriately. - 5.
 The syllabus must be kept up-to-date and best practice must guide the development of programme and module delivery and assessment.
 At the same time it is important that change is properly managed to: - (a) protect the expectations of students; - (b) satisfy the University's contractual obligations to students and to partner bodies; and, - (c) ensure that change takes account of any implications for associated areas of provision. - 6.
 Consequently, the policy underlying these procedures aims to provide a light touch approach to minor changes to programmes, delegating authority to programme and subject level, while maintaining necessary control over variants and modifications that have major effects.